StarLion Education Initiative

 - The Schools Program forms part of the WLT’s “Leadership Development” initiatives for youth participants.
 Funding will assist in establishing the basic infrastructure for ongoing schools engagement in future.

 - The WLT has an excellent support structure from the government (local national and parliamentary) affiliated Non-Profit/Public Benefit Organisations and the private sector.

 - We work in partnership with the US NPO, Seeds of Light to provide Boreholes and Organic Gardens to schools participating in our “Little Stars of Light “ program.

-- The WLT School’s Leadership Development works in close affiliation with Educational Psychologists and specialists in career development, such as Ms. Mae Naude (specializing with EQi, Team Emotional and Social Intellegence, Cognitive Processing and OPQ Accreditations).
+- The WLT School’s Leadership Development works in close affiliation with Educational Psychologists and specialists in career development, such as Ms. Mae Naude (specialising with EQi, Team Emotional and Social Intelligence, Cognitive Processing and OPQ Accreditations).